maggolee

 Reconciliation Victoria hosted our first Maggolee webinar on Victorian local government support for the Uluru Statement from the Heart.

 When it comes to the key proposals for a First Nations Voice to Parliament, Australians widely believe the reforms are important, including 60% in the general community who think giving First Nations people a say is very important.
-However, itis notable that sentiments have softened regarding a Voice and Truth-telling, since 2020.

-Resources
+Links and Resources

 was this page helpful?